-- Attorneys John D. Neal and David L. Weir regularly advise the labor union representatives on the Workers' Compensation Advisory Council, which negotiates changes in the state's workers’ compensation law every two years.
+- Attorney John D. Neal regularly advises the labor union representatives on the Workers’ Compensation Advisory Council, which negotiates changes in the state’s workers’ compensation law every two years.

 - John D. Neal is a coauthor of the Wisconsin Worker’s Compensation Handbook, the book that judges and attorneys throughout the state trust.